jcolag/entropy-arbitrage/2026-07-12-free-culture-creators-1.md

 [^409e9s]:  As a quick update coming a bit later, here, people have indicated that the report takes people (somewhat) out of context and includes speculation, while overlooking far more prominent and damning evidence.
 I choose to retain the link because nobody else has compiled anything of that scope, but anyone clicking through would want to treat it as notes from the start of a largely abandoned investigation, rather than a completed work of journalism.

-And then we wonder how [Heartbleed](https://en.wikipedia.org/wiki/Heartbleed)-like incidents happen to software (Open SSL) with billions of users.
+And then we wonder how {% wiki Heartbleed|Heartbleed|en %}-like incidents happen to software (Open SSL) with billions of users.
 It couldn't have anything to do with the movement "leadership" approving of exploitation...

 ### Licensing Gaps